janw4ld/baremetal-k8s/README.md

-# Creating a kubernetes cluster on multiple KVM virtual machines

-<sup>FEDORA NOTICE&YMMV, libvirt network needs root -> always sudo vagrant,
-TODO god no please no root</sup>
+# Provisioning a cluster of k8s nodes to an on-premise KVM hypervisor and deploying wordpress to it

 ## Prerequisites